fleischr/sapbtp_dev_readiness/README.md

 Keep in mind - there are multiple open source providers of Java installation.
 If you have any Oracle licensing issues - consider Amazon Corretto or OpenJDK.

-I have more details on that in my Eclipe Install guide.
+I have more details on that in my <a href="https://docs.google.com/document/d/1qesuVHcmaMRzxYcC0HwWObYoImjjG9TVtnVqN-yPLYY/edit?usp=sharing">Eclipse Install guide.</a>
 </br>

 <b>SQLite</b></br>
 SQLite is commonly used as a database for all kinds of apps.
 In SAP BTP - it may be used for hosting sap CAP dbs in development.
-(Fun fact: SQLite is actually the most widely deployed database in the world!)
+Fun fact: SQLite is actually the most widely deployed database in the world!
+And now that you have it - you'll find it handy for all kinds of other non-SAP development.
 </br>

 At the completion of Phase III - you earn the bat signal!